New-Horizons-SPM/scanbot/docs/automation.md

 ### 1. Setup
 These steps must be carried out before Scanbot is able to automatically move the tip between the sample and the clean metal.

-1. Drive the STM tip to a location in close proximity to the sample, making sure the STM tip, sample of interest, and clean metal surface are in clear view of the camera.
+1. Making sure the STM tip, sample of interest, and clean metal surface are in clear view of the camera.
 2. Run the ```auto_init``` command.
 This will initialise the locations of the STM tip, sample, and clean metal.
-    - Draw a box around the length of the entire tip, encapsulating some of the tip holder in the frame like in the video above.
+    - Drive the tip completely outside the view of the camera, then click within the picture to set the background frame.
+    - Drive the tip back into view of the camera, in close proximity to the sample.
-    - Place a marker at the apex of the tip.
+    - Place a marker near the apex of the tip.
     - Place a marker at a safe distance above the clean metal.
     - Place a marker at a safe distance above the sample.
     - **Note: Close any other applications that use the camera as they might prevent Scanbot from accessing it.**
-    - **Note2: If the course piezos are moved manually at any point, Scanbot will have incorrect information about the location of the tip and this process must be repeated.**
+    - **Note2: If the course piezos are moved manually at any point, Scanbot will have incorrect information about the location of the tip and this process must be repeated.
+Same goes for moving the camera.**

 ### 2. End-to-End Supervised Test
 **It is advised to go through these steps, especially steps 1 and 3, each time ```auto_init``` is run.**

 1. Run the ```move_tip_to_clean``` command.
 This will move the tip to the location you set above the clean metal and begin an auto approach.
     - **Configure the correct piezo voltages, frequency, and number of steps for your machine** (see [commands](commands.md) or run ```help move_tip_to_clean```).
     - Observe the camera feed and ensure the tip is tracked correctly.
-If not, run ```stop```, then rerun ```auto_init``` and carefully draw a new box around the tip.
+If not, run ```stop```, then rerun ```auto_init``` after refocusing the camera.
     - Note: run the ```stop``` command at any time to abort.
 2. Once the tip has approached, run ```auto_tip_shape``` with the appropriate inputs for your system (e.g. metal used, etc.).
     - This function may take some time, for testing purposes run the ```stop``` command once you've [verified it's working correctly](#auto-tip-shaping).